JackZhao98/chrome-automation-mcp/README.md

 ### With Claude Desktop

-1. Install globally: `npm install -g browser-automation-mcp`
+1. Clone and install: Follow installation instructions above
-2. Add to Claude Desktop config
+2. Add to Claude Desktop config with absolute path
 3. Restart Claude Desktop
 4. Use natural language to control browsers!